Skip to main content

 Frequently Asked Questions

 Spreadsheets are free but carry compliance risk.
-Among dedicated tools, GrantPipe starts at $20/month and includes both donor CRM and grant compliance.
+Among dedicated tools, GrantPipe Starter has published pricing and includes both donor CRM and grant compliance.
 Foundant GrantHub starts around $50/month but does not include a donor CRM, so the total cost is higher when you add a CRM.

 It depends on your grant portfolio.
 If you manage 1-2 simple foundation grants with annual reporting, spreadsheets may be adequate.
 Once you manage 3+ grants with restricted fund requirements, or any federal funding, dedicated software reduces compliance risk and administrative time.

 Buying separate tools typically costs $125-$400/month combined (CRM + grant tracker).
-GrantPipe combines both functions starting at $20/month, specifically because most small nonprofits cannot justify paying for two separate platforms.
+GrantPipe combines both functions with published Starter pricing, specifically because most small nonprofits cannot justify paying for two separate platforms.

 For small organizations: (1) restricted fund tracking to prevent commingling, (2) deadline management to avoid missed reports, (3) basic funder reporting templates, and (4) affordability.
 Avoid paying for enterprise features like multi-program allocation or auditor portals until your organization actually needs them.